Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Lightweight, long-sleeved shirts and long pants make ideal field clothing; they protect you from sun, insects, and vegetation.
 Loose clothing discourages insects and is very cool.
 Shorts are worn most commonly by tourists, however, for the field, they are not practical and we do not recommend them.
 Lightweight pants are best while exploring.
 Shoes with good tread and support are essential.
 Choose clothes you can get dirty and things that are comfortable and easy to launder.

 We recommend muted colors of tan, brown, khaki, grey or green, as they are spotted less easily than white or bright colors; camouflage clothing is not recommended.
-It is possible to purchase field clothing permeated with insect repellent such as the Craghoppers Insect Shield collection.
+It is possible to purchase field clothing permeated with insect repellent such as the Craghoppers Insect Shield Clothing collection.
 Another approach is to purchase Permethrin spray (online or from REI) to treat your field clothing and socks before your departure.

 Packing List: